dynverse/dynbenchmark_results/02-metrics/03-aggregation/README.md

   - **Difficulty of the datasets**: Some datasets are more difficult than others.
 This can have various reasons, such as the complexity of the topology, the amount of biological and technical noise, or the dimensions of the data.
-WhatA small increase in performance on such a dataset should be given equal weight as a large increase in performance on easier datasets.
+It is important that a small increase in performance on a more difficult dataset has an equual impact of the final score as a large increase in performance on easier datasets.
   - **Dataset sources**: It is much easier to generate synthetic datasets than real datasets, and this bias is reflected in our set of datasets.
 However, given their higher biological relevance, real